faun/blog/source/resume.md

 August 2012 to December 2016

-Founder and primary developer at a software consulting company focused on building high-quality, scalable and reliable web applications for companies in the technology industry.
+Founder and primary developer at a software consulting company focused on building high-quality, scalable, and reliable web applications for companies in the technology industry.

 Select clients included `TaskRabbit`, `Wootric`, `Neo Innovation`, `Timeline Labs`, `Afolio`